KhronosGroup/Vulkan-Hpp/README.md

 ```
 After the second step above, the dispatcher is fully functional.
 Adding the third step can potentially result in more efficient code.
 But if you intend to use multiple devices, you could just omit that third step and let the driver do the device-dispatching.

 In some cases the storage for the DispatchLoaderDynamic should be embedded in a DLL.
-For those cases you need to define ```VULKAN_HPP_STORAGE_SHARED``` to tell Vulkan-Hpp that the storage resides in a DLL.
-When compiling the DLL with the storage it is also required to define ```VULKAN_HPP_STORAGE_SHARED_EXPORT``` to export the required symbols.
+For those cases you need to define `VULKAN_HPP_STORAGE_SHARED` to tell Vulkan-Hpp that the storage resides in a DLL.
+When compiling the DLL with the storage it is also required to define `VULKAN_HPP_STORAGE_SHARED_EXPORT` to export the required symbols.

-For all functions, that VULKAN_HPP_DEFAULT_DISPATCHER is the default for the last argument to that function.
-In case you want to explicitly provide the dispatcher for each and every function call (when you have multiple dispatchers for different devices, for example) and you want to make sure, that you don't accidentally miss any function call, you can define VULKAN_HPP_NO_DEFAULT_DISPATCHER before you include vulkan.hpp to remove that default argument.
+For all functions, that `VULKAN_HPP_DEFAULT_DISPATCHER` is the default for the last argument to that function.
+If you want to explicitly provide the dispatcher for each and every function call (when you have multiple dispatchers for different devices, for example) and you want to make sure, that you don't accidentally miss any function call, you can define `VULKAN_HPP_NO_DEFAULT_DISPATCHER` before you include `vulkan.hpp` to remove that default argument.

 ### Type traits

-vulkan.hpp provides a couple of type traits, easing template programming:
+`vulkan.hpp` provides a couple of type traits, easing template metaprogramming:
 - `template <typename EnumType, EnumType value> struct CppType`
 	Maps `IndexType` values (`IndexType::eUint16`, `IndexType::eUint32`, ...) to the corresponding type (`uint16_t`, `uint32_t`, ...) by the member type `Type`;
 	Maps `ObjectType` values (`ObjectType::eInstance`, `ObjectType::eDevice`, ...) to the corresponding type (`vk::Instance`, `vk::Device`, ...) by the member type `Type`;